Mindfulness Stress Relief: Techniques Guide & Benefits

 6. Start small: Try 1–2 minutes, then build up.

-Make a meal your practice by easing the pace.
-Try it at lunch and notice how satisfied you feel.
+Make part of a meal your practice by easing the pace and noticing sensory details you usually pass over.

 1. Look: Notice color, shape, and texture.